 Here at Designer Smiles FL, we strive to provide you and your family with the best dental care in Coral Springs.
 Drop by our office to visit with us.

-Your premolars and upper molars many times have inadequate depth of bone after losing a tooth for two reasons that are common.
+Your premolars and upper molars many times have an inadequate depth of bone after losing a tooth for two reasons that are common.
 In all areas of the mouth, there is a vast amount of bone loss because the tooth socket starts to collapse as it is healing.
-Then, the floor of the sinuses that lie above the upper molars, seem to expand when your body senses the loss of a tooth.
+Then, the floor of the sinuses that lie above the upper molars, seems to expand when your body senses the loss of a tooth.
 The expansion therein will replace the existing bone.
 If there is not enough bone to securely place a dental implant, then a sinus lift will be necessary to help form the additional depth of bone.

 Before the beginning of the procedure, a local anesthetic is given to numb the site entirely.
-The dentist will make a window, or an opening, in the bone so he can access your sinus cavity.
+Our oral surgeon will make a window, or an opening, in the bone so he can access your sinus cavity.
 The Dentist can then lift the sinus floor away from the bone.
-In this new space that lays between the existing bone and sinus, the Dentist will place a bone graft that holds the sinus in a more favorable spot.
+In this new space that lies between the existing bone and sinus, the Dentist will place a bone graft that holds the sinus in a more favorable spot.
 When the procedure is over, the doctor will put a membrane over that window to protect the graft while it heals.
 The gums are then placed into their original position and closed by sutures over the membrane.
 There will be some cases when the Dentist puts the implant in place during the procedure for the sinus lift.

 It will take the next four to eight months for the bone graft that is acting as a template for the new and natural bone to fill in.
 The grafting material that was placed will mesh with the existing bone and create additional bone for the new implant.
+Book an appointment with our Coral Springs dentist.